Applicable Medical Conditions

 Bed Turning, Pressure/Decubitus Ulcers and More

 A mobile person generally turns approximately once every 10-12 minutes while sleeping.
 This action provides for healthy blood circulation, stimulation of body organs and movement of body fluids.
 When a person becomes temporarily or permanently immobilized however, the blood supply to that part of the body that is under pressure is restricted.
 If that pressure is not regularly relieved, and the blood supply restored, the affected tissue dies and sloughs off resulting in the formation of a bed sore/decubitus ulcer.
 These occur most commonly on the buttocks, sacrum, hips and heels and can be life-threatening if they become infected.
+This is commonly referred to as a Pressure Injury.

 If that isn’t bad enough there are many other medical complications associated with immobility.
 These include (but are not limited to):